FanDuel promo code: Score $200 in bonus bets on Seahawks-Patriots in 2026 Big Game + $6M Touchdown Jackpot

 The Patriots and Seahawks both went 14-3 during the regular season, which was tied for the best record in the NFL, and along with dominating the win-loss column, they both consistently outperformed the oddsmakers' expectations.
 Including the playoffs, they have the two best against-the-spread records in the NFL, with the Seahawks going 14-5 ATS and the Patriots at 14-6 ATS.
 Their defefensive dominaces are a significant reason for that, with the Seahawks having the No. 1 scoring defense at 17.1 points per game allowed, and the Patriots second at 17.3 ppg.
 It's the first time since Eagles vs. Patriots in 2017 that the two best ATS teams meet in the final game of the season.

-For NFL betting, the Seahawks are 4.5-point favorites, with an over/under of 45.5 points in the latest NFL odds at FanDuel.
+For NFL betting, the Seahawks are 4.5-point favorites, with an over/under of 45.5 points in the latest NFL odds at FanDuel, both unchanged from the opening lines.
 The favorite is 1-4 straight up, and 0-5 ATS over the last five years in the Big Game.
 Sam Darnold hopes to break that trend for a Seahawks team that is 8-1 straight up and against the spread away from home this season.
 Meanwhile, the Patriots enter winning 16 of their last 17 games, including the playoffs, led by the emergence of quarterback Drake Maye.
 Sign up for FanDuel Sportsbook here:

 Responsible Gaming